Skip to main content

 Using Accent Marks in Lockdown Browser for Chromebooks (On-Screen Keyboard)

-In collaboration with Respondus Support and one of our partner school districts, we've put together a guide for using accent marks in Lockdown Browser for Chromebook that can avoid the issue of students being kicked out of the session as they press certain keys or key combinations.
-This method utilizes the "English (US) with International Keyboard" Input Method, and the "On-Screen Keyboard" Accessibility feature.
+In collaboration with Respondus Support and one of our partner school districts, we’ve put together a guide for using accent marks in Lockdown Browser for Chromebook that can avoid the issue of students being kicked out of the session as they press certain keys or key combinations.
+This method utilizes the “English (US) with International Keyboard” Input Method and the “On-Screen Keyboard” Accessibility feature.
 Please review the step-by-step guide, Using Accent Marks In Respondus Lockdown Browser (Chromebooks using On-Screen Keyboard).

 School District Filters and Respondus Lockdown Browser